torvalds/linux/Documentation/scsi/scsi-generic.rst

 - https://tldp.org/HOWTO/archived/SCSI-Programming-HOWTO/index.html

-A more general description of the Linux SCSI subsystem of which sg is a part can be found at https://www.tldp.org/HOWTO/SCSI-2.4-HOWTO .
+A more general description of the GNU/Linux SCSI subsystem of which sg is a part can be found at https://www.tldp.org/HOWTO/SCSI-2.4-HOWTO .